mhooton/goibniu/readme.md

 When `download_BPM_from_server: true` in config:

-1. Connects to `speculoos@appcs.ra.phy.cam.ac.uk` via SSH
+1. Connects to server via SSH using stored keys
 2. Searches for latest bad pixel map:
-   - Checks `/appct/data/SPECULOOSPipeline/PipelineOutput/v2/Callisto/output/{YYYYMMDD}/reduction/1_BadPixelMap.fits`
+   - Checks `{base_path}/v2/{telescope}/output/{YYYYMMDD}/reduction/1_BadPixelMap.fits`
    - Tries v2, then v3 for each date
-   - Goes back in time from yesterday to 2021-01-01
+   - Goes back in time from yesterday to cutoff date (default: 2021-01-01)
 3. Downloads to `BPMs/1_BadPixelMap_{YYYYMMDD}.fits`
 4. Falls back to `bad_pixel_map_path` if download fails

 **Requirements:**
 - SSH key authentication already set up for the server
 - `paramiko` Python package installed
+- Credentials configured in `src/credentials.py`

 ### Manual Bad Pixel Map